webaverse/docs/docs/webaverse/flux.md

 title: FLUX
 ---

-FLUX is a token that is used in Webaverse primarily to mint [NFTs](./nfts), but also can function as a currency to trade with.
+FLUX is a token that is used in Webaverse primarily to mint [NFTs](./nfts).

 ## FAQ

-### How Can I Buy FLUX?

-You can buy FLUX on Uniswap by swapping for ETH.
-If you want a step-by-step guide on how to buy FLUX on Uniswap, check out [this guide](../market/flux-guide).

 ### Technically, what is FLUX?